This post may contain affiliate links. Please read my disclosure for more info.

 Does Turkish coffee have more caffeine than espresso?

-But again, we need to take into account the serving size.
-An espresso shot is only one ounce, so it has a total of 63 mg of caffeine.
-That’s just barely more than the 50 mg in a 2.5-ounce cup of Turkish coffee.
+Let’s talk about how much caffeine is really in your coffee.
+An espresso shot may seem small at just one ounce, but it packs a punch with 63 mg of caffeine.
+That’s even more than the 50 mg found in a slightly larger 2.5-ounce cup of Turkish coffee!

 Which is more caffeinated: Turkish coffee or latte?